-Job postings will occur on Wednesdays and Fridays.
-To allow time for review and action, requests received by Monday to post a position posted on Wednesday.
-Requests received by Wednesday post by Friday.
+Job postings occur on Wednesdays and Fridays.
+To allow time for review and action, requests must be received by Monday and Wednesday.
+Requests received by Monday post by Wednesday, those received by Wednesday post by Friday.
 Departments can make special posting requests by including information in the comments box.
 EHRA Non-Faculty positions will be posted for a minimum of five (5) business days (beginning Wednesday or Friday).
 SHRA positions post for a minimum of five (5) business days.
-To attract top talent, UNCG Human Resources recommends a minimum posting period of ten business (10) days.
+To attract top talent, UNC Greensboro Human Resources recommends a minimum posting period of ten (10) business days.

-Positions posted with an administrative title and functional title.
-The summary of the postings gives details defining the role of the Department in the University and tasks and function required.
-SHRA positions posted with a salary range that is usually from the minimum to the budgeted amount for the position.
-In circumstances where a vacancy may be difficult to fill by attracting qualified applicants, the range post at 10 % below the position's level market rate to the 10-12 above the level market rate.
-On rare occasions as the UNCG compensation philosophy indicates salaries for new employees establish at levels that recognize that individual's skills, competencies, and experience while considering the salary levels of current employees with similar duties.
+Positions are posted with an administrative title and functional title.
+The summary of the postings gives details defining the role of the department in the University as well as tasks and functions required of the position.
+SHRA positions posted with a salary range that usually represents the minimum to the maximum budgeted amount for the position.
+In circumstances where a vacancy may be difficult to fill by attracting qualified applicants, the range can post from 10 % below the position's level market rate to 10% above the level market rate.
+On rare occasions, as the UNC Greensboro compensation philosophy indicates, salaries for new employees are established at levels that recognize that individual's skills, competencies, and experience while considering the salary levels of current employees with similar duties.

-EHRA Faculty and Non-Faculty positions posted as "commensurate with experience."
-Any change in postings or job requirements will require that the positions be re-posted for the minimum period and that current applicants become aware of the change.
-Positions posted as "time-limited" appointments must be posted again as a permanent appointment should the hiring manager decide to fill it on a permanent basis.
+Salaries for EHRA Faculty and Non-Faculty positions are posted as "commensurate with experience."
+Any substantive change in postings or job requirements will require that the positions be re-posted for the minimum period and that current applicants become aware of the change.

-As SHRA applicants apply for vacancies and after closing, the Talent Consultant reviews all applicants for RIF re-employment priority, veteran status, promotional priority and disability status.
-Any applicants are identified with a status change in the system to reflect the priority.
-Applicants who do not meet the minimum qualifications and screened with the disqualifying minimum questions removed from the pool.
-When this process is complete all remaining applicants are forwarded to the Hiring Manager.
-As applicants are screened to the preferred qualifications, applicants are submitted to the Director of Talent Solutions for approval for an interview.
-At least three (3) applicants recommended for an interview; however, depending on the qualifications for the applicant pool, exceptions may be made with the approval of the Director of EEO and AA.
+As SHRA applicants are reviewed after the posting period has closed by Talent Consultant, who reviews all applicants for RIF re-employment priority, veteran status, promotional priority and disability status.
+The status of any identified applicant is changed in the applicant tracking system to reflect the appropriate priority.
+Applicants who do not meet the minimum qualifications as identified by the disqualifying minimum requirement questions are removed from the pool.
+When this process is complete, all remaining applicants are forwarded to the hiring manager.
+As applicants are screened to the preferred qualifications, applicants are submitted to the Talent Solutions Manager for approval for an interview.
+At least three (3) applicants are recommended for an interview; however, depending on the quality of the applicant pool, exceptions may be made with the approval of the Director of ER and EEO/AA (Officer).

-EHRA Faculty and Non-Faculty postings are screened by the search committee as the applicants apply.
-After the minimum postings period is complete, the search committee begins a review of applicants to be recommended to the Director of Talent Solutions for approval for an interview.
-The postings will remain open to receiving applicants until a final candidate is selected.
-After finalists are selected, and a determination for non-consideration is on the record with the decision.
+EHRA Faculty and Non-Faculty postings are normally screened by the search committee as the applicants apply.
+After the minimum posting period is complete, the search committee begins a review of applicants to be recommended to the Talent Solutions Manager for approval for an interview.
+The postings will remain open to receiving applicants until a candidate is selected or it has been determined that a final candidate will be selected from a qualified pool of finalists.
+After finalists are selected, a determination for non-consideration is on the record with the decision.